Skip to content

 Entities discovered from the cluster are not automatically deleted.
 Remove them manually or via the API if needed.

-Each agent pushes independently, and entities are tagged with their source cluster for filtering.
+Each agent pushes independently.
+Entities are tagged with their source cluster for filtering.